goldenstein64/Copy/docs/API.md

 ### <a name="transform"></a> Transform

 The `Copy` module solves recursive tables by using a mapping of original values to new ones.
-Any values that were already copied in a single `Copy()` call will be used again in subsequent assignments.
+Any values that were already copied in a `Copy()` call will be used again in subsequent assignments to that value.

 **`T.Transform.BaseTraits`**